 For more information on effective keyword research, local SEO, and law firm SEO best practices, read The Quick Guide to Law Firm SEO.

-Claim your free online profiles
+4. Claim your free online profiles

 Your law firm website is one place potential clients can find you, but it isn’t the only place they might find you.
-From review sites like Yelp to your local state bar listings, there are plenty of opportunities to claim online profiles for free.
+From review sites like Yelp to your local state bar listing, there are plenty of opportunities to claim online profiles for free.

 - Follow legal leaders on Twitter and engage in thoughtful conversation.